Have a problem?

 - Comfortable footwear

-Open Streets ICT is a rain or shine event.
+All Open Streets ICT events are a rain or shine and will continue no matter the weather.
+Rain dates will not be given if the event is canceled.
 Please check the weather report and prepare accordingly.

-There will be plenty of seating along the route where people can rest.
-For cases of serious exhaustion, please contact the nearest volunteer.
+There will be plenty of seating available along the route.
+In cases of severe exhaustion, please seek the nearest volunteer.

 Many ATMs are located along the route in existing banks and other service locations.
 Additionally, many restaurants will accept credit & debit cards.